Voices from the Past

 Ruth Branscomb tells of her early life (1910).
 She became a successful artist and designer of clothing.
 She had a personal connection with Luther Burbank and made a bust of him, which she had bronzed and entered in the SoCo Fair and won 2nd place.

-Jim Nagy interviews Dorothy Showalter Bridgeford and Richard Bridgeford.
-Richard’s father, John Bridgeford, owned and operated the Bridgeford Planning Mill in Sebastopol.
+Jim Nagy interviews Dorothy Showalter Birdgeford and Richard Bridgeford.
+Richard’s father, John Bridgeford, owned and operated the Bridgeford Planing Mill in Sebastopol.

 David Burbank Burgess is a direct family member of Luther Burbank.
 He tells some of the history of the Experiment Farm.
 This adds to the back ground of Burbank and the history of the garden.